Dublin landmarks

 Merrion Square West, open all year, Mon 11.30am – 17.30pm, Tue and Wed 09.15am – 17.30pm, Thu 09.15am – 20.30pm, Fri and Sat o9.15am – 17.30pm; Sun.
 11.00 a.m. – 17.30 p.m.
 Good Friday, December 24th – 26.12th closed.
 No photography allowed.
 Free entry.
 Restaurant, book store.
 Tel (01) 661 5133, Fax.
 (01) 661 5372

 The museum opened in 1864.
 Francis Fowke designed the building.
-Soon afterwards Dutch masters from the 17th century were exhibited there.
+Soon after, it began exhibiting Dutch masters from the 17th century.
 George Bernard Shaw donated a third of his property to the gallery.
-Today, more than 500 works are on display here, mostly by artists from Ireland.
+Today, more than 500 works are on display, mainly by Irish artists.
 But there are also paintings by painters such as Caravaggio, Rembrandt, Reynolds, Gainsborough and Sisley.

 Natural History Museum